Charges: Truck driver possibly distracted by cellphone when he caused crash in Rosemount that killed couple

 Charges against a dump truck driver raise the possibility that he was distracted by his cellphone when he crashed into a couple's car at highway speed and killed them both in Rosemount nearly two years ago.

 Bail for Fonji was set at $300,000 and a warrant was issued for his arrest.
 He has yet to turn himself in to authorities.
-Messages were left with Fonji seeking his reaction to the allegations.
+Messages were left with Fonji seeking his reaction.

 An analysis by the state Bureau of Criminal Apprehension of two cellphones seized from Fonji showed he received two incoming WhatsApp messages, one at 12:18:50 p.m. and the other 20 seconds later, the charges read.
 The analysis could not determine whether Fonji opened the messages.